 A non-migratory bird, wild turkeys can be found from southern Canada south across the United States (McRoberts et al. 2014).
-Wild turkeys found in South Carolina consist of the Eastern wild turkey subspecies that is endemic to the eastern half of the United States (Kennamer 2010).
-The Eastern wild turkey can be found in 38 States and four Canadian provinces, ranging from southern Canada and New England to northern Florida and west to Texas, Missouri, Iowa, and Minnesota (Kennamer 2010).
-There are six distinct subspecies of wild turkeys in North America, with the Eastern wild turkey subpopulation being the most abundant and most widely distributed.
+Wild turkeys found in North Carolina consist of the eastern wild turkey subspecies that is endemic to the eastern half of the United States (Kennamer 2010).
+The eastern wild turkey can be found in 38 States and four Canadian provinces, ranging from southern Canada and New England to northern Florida and west to Texas, Missouri, Iowa, and Minnesota (Kennamer 2010).
+There are five distinct subspecies of wild turkeys in North America, with the Eastern wild turkey subpopulation being the most abundant and most widely distributed.
 In the Eastern United States, wild turkeys inhabit hardwood, mixed, and pine forests foraging on a variety of acorns, fruit, seeds, and insects.
 Turkeys are permanent residents in States where they are present and are non-migratory.
 There are an estimated 6 million to 6.1 million wild turkeys in the United States and Canada (National Wild Turkey Federation 2016).

 Once nearly extirpated from the State from over-hunting and habitat loss, the wild turkey now occurs nearly statewide in suitable habitat.
-From 1951 to 1958, the SCDNR carried out a live-trapping and transplanting program in an effort to replenish turkey populations in the piedmont and mountain portions of the State.
-Turkeys now occupy all 46 counties of the State.
-The number of turkeys observed in areas surveyed in the State during the BBS has shown an increasing trend estimated at 9.7% since 1966, with a 9.4% annual increase observed from 2005 through 2015 (Sauer et al. 2017).
-The number of turkeys observed in the State during the CBC has shown an overall increasing trend since 1966 (National Audubon Society 2010).
-The current population of turkeys in South Carolina is unknown, but the SCDNR (2009) has estimated the population to be 100,000 turkeys.
+From the 1950s through 2005, the NCWRC released more than 6,000 wild turkeys in the State, which resulted in the reestablishment of wild turkey populations across the State.
+Turkeys now occupy all 100 counties of the State.
+The number of turkeys observed in areas surveyed in the State during the BBS has shown an increasing trend estimated at 12.92% since 1966, with a 14.5% annual increase observed from 2005 through 2015 (Sauer et al. 2017).
+The number of turkeys observed in areas of the State surveyed during the CBC has been cyclical but has shown an overall increasing trend since 1966 (National Audubon Society 2010).
+The turkey population in the State in 1970 was approximately 2,000 turkeys.
+The wild turkey population has increased from an estimated 2,000 birds in 1970 to an estimated 265,000 birds in 2015 (NCWRC 2015b).
+Wild turkeys now occur throughout the State in suitable habitat with populations continuing to increase in many parts of the State (C. Kreh, NCWRC pers. comm.
+2016).